yjmade/datapipe/README.md

 # main 2, 0.66666667
 ```

-The BeingDepends get the same items as input and put the result in `self.context` then Main can access it.
+The BeingDepends get the same items as input and puts the result in `self.context` then `Main` can access it.

 *
-	* trigger:  one pipeline need to run right after some other pipeline finished and also has to runing standalone in some time.
+	* trigger:  one pipeline needs to run right after some other pipeline finished and also has to run standalone in some time.

 ```python
 @pipeline("news.import")